 During the reported period, the Audit Committee also reviewed the independence and objectivity of the external auditor.
 It had considered all relationships (including requirements for rotation of audit partners, provision of non-audit services and long-term audit relationship) between the Company and PwC when assessing the independence and objectivity of the external auditor.
-The Audit Committee considered PwC to be independent and PwC, in accordance with applicable professional ethical standards, provided the Audit Committee written confirmation of its independence and objectivity for 2023.
+The Audit Committee considered PwC to be independent and PwC, in accordance with applicable professional ethical standards, provided the Audit Committee written confirmation of its independence and objectivity for 2024.

-To assist the Board in assessing the overall governance, financial reporting, risk management and internal control framework and maintaining effective risk management and internal control systems covering all material controls, including financial, operational and compliance controls, in 2023, the Audit Committee reviewed the process by which the Group evaluated its control environment and managed significant risks (including cyber risks).
+To assist the Board in assessing the overall governance, financial reporting, risk management and internal control framework and maintaining effective risk management and internal control systems covering all material controls, including financial, operational and compliance controls, in 2024, the Audit Committee reviewed the process by which the Group evaluated its control environment and managed significant risks (including cyber risks).
 It received, considered and provided feedback on the risk management report, the composite risk register, the risk heat map, the presentations of the Internal Audit GM and Management on their review with respect to the effectiveness of the risk management and internal control systems of the Group.
-Based on these reviews, the Audit Committee concurred with Management confirmation that such systems are effective and adequate.
+Based on these reviews, the Audit Committee concurred with confirmation from Management that such systems are effective and adequate.
 It also reviewed and was satisfied with the adequacy of resources, qualifications and experience of the Group's accounting, internal audit and financial reporting functions, and their training programmes and budget.

-In addition, the Audit Committee reviewed, in conjunction with GMSD, the 2023 work plans and resource requirements, and deliberated on the reports regarding the effectiveness of risk management and internal control systems (including cyber risks) of the Group.
+In addition, the Audit Committee reviewed, in conjunction with GMSD, the 2024 work plans and resource requirements, and deliberated on the reports regarding the effectiveness of risk management and internal control systems (including cyber risks) of the Group.
 Further, it also considered the reports from the GLD on the Group's material litigation proceedings and compliance status on key legal and regulatory requirements.
 These reviews and reports were taken into consideration by the Audit Committee when it made its recommendation to the Board for approval of the consolidated financial statements.
-During 2023, the Audit Committee also received periodic presentations on, and reviewed, the compliance status of the Group with respect to the CG Code as well as other corporate governance topics including the Group's policies and practices on compliance with legal and regulatory requirements.
-The Audit Committee noted that the Company has complied throughout the year with all applicable code provisions of the CG Code, other than that in respect of the separate roles of Chairman and Group Co-Managing Directors, which deviation has been properly explained and disclosed in this report.
-In January 2024, the Audit Committee also reviewed and recommended to the Board updates to its terms of reference and the Shareholders Communication Policy to reflect the latest amendments to the Listing Rules effective on 31 December 2023.
-It has also received update reports on CPD training of Directors.
+During 2024, the Audit Committee also received periodic presentations on, and reviewed, the compliance status of the Group with respect to the CG Code as well as other corporate governance topics including the Group's policies and practices on compliance with legal and regulatory requirements.
+The Audit Committee noted that the Company has complied throughout the year with all applicable code provisions of the CG Code, other than that prior to 1 April 2024, in respect of the separate roles of Chairman and Group Co-Managing Directors, which deviation has been properly explained and disclosed in this report.
+It has also received regular update reports on CPD training of Directors.